-There are two things about my morals, acquired over my life, that have made me very uncomfortable with myself.
-It used to be that I could simply assert I am pro-choice, and not need to think further than the assertion.
+There are two things about my morals, acquired over my life, that’ve made me very uncomfortable with myself.
+It used to be I could simply assert I’m pro-choice, and not need to think further than the assertion.
 It also used to be that I could simply assert I was pro-vax because it was the “smart thing” to be.

 And then both of those things were forced decidedly the opposite direction.